blaulaub/python-skeleton/README.md

 ## License

-This project comes with a permissive license.
-For your own project, you may want choose a more restrictive license...
+This project comes with a permissive [license](LICENSE).
+For your own project, you may want to replace that file with something better suited.

 ## Pipfile